muluhclintonawah-jpg/power-bi-revenue-yoy-analysis/README.md

 ## 🧠 Key Business Questions Answered
 - How does revenue trend over time?
-- How is current performance compared to the previous year?
+- How does current performance compare to the previous year?
-- Are there growth or decline patterns month-over-month?
+- Are there clear growth or decline patterns over time?

 ---